top of page

 Don’t sweat the details

 The downfall of many sales presentations is what you might call “death by a thousand details.”
 It’s the tendency to feel like you need to explain every product feature, every minor upgrade, or every piece of information that might-possibly-somehow-at-some point be relevant.
-We get it: it can be tempting to every detail of the product or service you’re trying to sell, particularly when you know the product better than anyone.
+We get it: it can be tempting to list every detail of the product or service you’re trying to sell, particularly when you know the product better than anyone.

 But the reality is, this level of detail can often be counterproductive.
 Instead of seeing the big picture about your product or service, the audience is trying to manage all of the countless pieces of information that are bursting from every slide.